FunNoober/FunNoober/README.md

 I don't do much on Github anymore.
 I commit more elsewhere.

 - 🔭 I’m currently working on Violence of Action in Godot
-- 🌱 I’m currently learning multiplayer game development
+- 🌱 I’m currently learning Docker
 - 📫 How to reach me: Discord, Twitter, Instagram

 **Stuff I Know:**